Paul Wisenberg vs. Cape Times

 The article was about a decision by the Constitutional Court that no garnishee orders might have been issued without oversight by a magistrate.
 Western Cape High Court Judge Siraj Desai reportedly remarked that this was a landmark decision which would have a lasting effect on the lives of millions of South Africans, especially the poor.
 He was also quoted as saying, “Lots of hard work went into drafting the document – and to think when I made it last year the DA laughed at me.”

 Paul Wisenberg complained that the headline was a “cheap shot” with political overtones, “totally unrelated to the news item which has important ramifications for particularly the poor amongst us”.
-He said the quote in question constituted only one line in the whole story, and argues that the story was not about him, but about a ruling by the Constitutional Court.
+He said the quote in question constituted only one line in the whole story, and argued that the story was not about him, but about a ruling by the Constitutional Court.

-Retief accepted that it was in the public interest to note how the DA had reacted to Judge Desai’s position earlier on garnishee orders, which affected millions of poor South Africans.
+Retief accepted that it was in the public interest to note how the DA had reacted to Judge Desai’s position on garnishee orders, which affected millions of poor South Africans.
 He also considered that the words in question were published in quotation marks and that it adequately reflected the content of the story.

 Dismissing the complaint, he added that, even if the headline reflected only one sentence in the story, that sentence was important enough (admittedly not the most important statement in the article) to have qualified for a headline.